emard/ulx3s-misc/examples/dvi/README.md

     parameter x = 1024,      // pixels
     parameter y =  768,      // pixels
     parameter f =   60,      // Hz 60,50,30

+This project features compile-time evaluated constant functions which calculate ECP5 PLL parameters and video timings that work for digital LCD displays.
+This is probably not suitable for analog CRT displays.

 Without overclock max resolution is
 1920x1080@30Hz, but some monitors will not accept 30Hz.